swannaiden/swannaiden.github.io/_albums/monterey.md

 # cover_image should be a representative image (can be from the same folder).

 title: Monterey
-description: Some shots from Monterey and the Monterey Bay Aquarium
+description: Shots from Monterey and the Monterey Bay Aquarium
 date: 2025-07-05
 cover_image: /images/photography/monterey/DSCF8489.JPG
 images_dir: /images/photography/monterey/